kd365/mem0_deployment_lab/docs/instructors/lab_guide.md

 ### Part 1: Environment Setup (20 min)

 - Deploy with Terraform (recommended)
-- (Optional) SSH to EC2 to observe containers/logs
+- Instructor-only: if troubleshooting is needed, you can enable SSH in Terraform and then observe containers/logs

 ### Part 2: Configuration (10 min)